rte-france/rte-france.github.io/_pages/home.md

 # Manifesto

-We believe that our expertise in the energy transmission sector should be open, accessible, and shared.
-Open source is not only a way to develop software: it is a philosophy that empowers individuals, fosters collaboration, and drives innovation.

-By embracing transparency and collective effort, open source enables us to build better, more secure, and more ethical technology.
-It breaks down barriers, encourages learning, and ensures that progress benefits everyone, not just a select few.
+We believe that our corporate mission as Transmission System Operator, and our transformation to meet tomorrows' energy challenges can only be achieved efficiently through open source collaboration.
+Open source is not only an extremely efficient way to develop software and share intellectual property: it is a philosophy that empowers individuals, fosters collaboration, and drives innovation.
+By embracing collective intelligence and transparency, and by pooling efforts and skills, open source enables us to build better, more secure, and more sustainable technology.
+It breaks down barriers, accelerates learning, and federates contribution for the benefit of all stakeholders.
+We believe that open source technology is the future of energy.

-We stand for a world where ideas are free to grow, where communities thrive through cooperation, and where technology serves humanity, not corporate interests.
-We believe than open source is our future.

 ![LFE strategic member](/assets/images/lf-energy-member-strategic-color.svg)